|

 who are skeptical about our moral norms and constantly challenge our values through the movies and the arts, have to cling

-During the time of Marcos, grand narrative dominated our political system.
+to the grand narratives about freedom of expression.
+The Fragmentation in Philippine Politics During the time of Marcos, grand narrative dominated our political system.
 The grand

 narrative was used to consolidate political power.
 The center of political power is Marcos himself with the totalizing ideology